nextcloud/docker/README.md

 - `APACHE_DISABLE_REWRITE_IP` (not set by default): Set to 1 to disable rewrite ip.

 - `TRUSTED_PROXIES` (empty by default): A space-separated list of trusted proxies.
 CIDR notation is supported for IPv4.

+If the `TRUSTED_PROXIES` approach does not work for you, try using fixed values for overwrite parameters.

+- `OVERWRITEHOST` (empty by default): Set the hostname of the proxy.
+Can also specify a port.
+- `OVERWRITEPROTOCOL` (empty by default): Set the protocol of the proxy, http or https.
+- `OVERWRITEWEBROOT` (empty by default): Set the absolute path of the proxy.
+- `OVERWRITECONDADDR` (empty by default): Regex to overwrite the values dependent on the remote address.

+Check the [Nexcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) for more details.

+Keep in mind that once set, removing these environment variables won't remove these values from the configuration file, due to how Nextcloud merges configuration files together.

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.